MathieuTuli/jarvis.nvim/README.md

     - Whether to jump into the history window or stay in the prompt window
     - Session persistence (currently bound to neovim process, should file path bind it?)
     - key-commands
-1. Job cancel + don't run job if prompt is empty
+1. Job cancel + don't run job if prompt is empty + let job run in background buffre if you close window while its streaming
 1. Make history window read-only during response stream
 1. Fuzzy find previous interactions easily and open/swap between them quickly
     - fuzzy find by content